abhiTronix/deffcode/docs/recipes/advanced/decode-hw-acceleration.md

 !!! warning "DeFFcode APIs requires FFmpeg executable"

     ==DeFFcode APIs **MUST** requires valid FFmpeg executable for all of its core functionality==, and any failure in detection will raise `RuntimeError` immediately.
 Follow dedicated [FFmpeg Installation doc ➶](../../../installation/ffmpeg_install/) for its installation.

-???+ info "Additional Python Dependencies for following recipes"

-    Following recipes requires additional python dependencies which can be installed easily as below:

-    - [x] **OpenCV:** OpenCV is required for previewing video frames.
-You can easily install it directly via [`pip`](https://pypi.org/project/opencv-python/):

-        ??? tip "OpenCV installation from source"

-            You can also follow online tutorials for building & installing OpenCV on [Windows](https://www.learnopencv.com/install-opencv3-on-windows/), [Linux](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/), [MacOS](https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/) and [Raspberry Pi](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) machines manually from its source.

-            :warning: Make sure not to install both *pip* and *source* version together.
-Otherwise installation will fail to work!

-        ??? info "Other OpenCV binaries"

-            OpenCV mainainers also provide additional binaries via pip that contains both main modules and contrib/extra modules [`opencv-contrib-python`](https://pypi.org/project/opencv-contrib-python/), and for server (headless) environments like [`opencv-python-headless`](https://pypi.org/project/opencv-python-headless/) and [`opencv-contrib-python-headless`](https://pypi.org/project/opencv-contrib-python-headless/).
-You can also install ==any one of them== in similar manner.
-More information can be found [here](https://github.com/opencv/opencv-python#installation-and-usage).

-        ```sh
-        pip install opencv-python
-        ```

 !!! note "Always use FFdecoder API's [`terminate()`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.terminate) method at the end to avoid undesired behavior."